VadymMakohon/NEAT-Flappy-Bird/README.md

 # NEAT-Flappy-Bird
-🚀🕹️NEAT Flappy Bird is a project where an artificial intelligence (AI) learns to play the classic Flappy Bird game using the NEAT (NeuroEvolution of Augmenting Topologies) algorithm.
-The AI agent is trained to navigate through pipes and achieve high scores by optimizing its neural network through evolution.
+🚀🕹️ NEAT Flappy Bird is an exciting project where artificial intelligence (AI) takes on the challenge of mastering the classic Flappy Bird game.
+Utilizing the cutting-edge NEAT (NeuroEvolution of Augmenting Topologies) algorithm, our AI learns and evolves its strategies to skillfully navigate through the game's obstacles.
+Witness the AI as it adapts, improves, and achieves high scores by evolving its neural network, showcasing the fascinating potential of neuroevolution in gaming.
+This project is a captivating blend of AI, machine learning, and retro gaming fun!

 ## Preview
 ![Preview](https://github.com/user-attachments/assets/5ccaa563-6061-4289-8181-619dee5ff26b)